 Tips in Crafting a Proposal

 - Keep the timeline in mind.
-Faculty will need time in class to teach their content subject matter before jumping into the community project, so you’ll want to make sure that what you’re proposing is doable in the time allowed.
+Faculty will need time in class to teach their content subject matter before jumping into the community project.